 The federal government requires private insurance companies to standardize Medigap plans.
 Exceptions exist for Massachusetts, Minnesota, and Wisconsin, who standardize their plans differently.

 Most companies name the plans by uppercase letters A, B, C, D, F, G, K, L, M, and N.

-The following are the healthcare costs that Medicare Plan G covers:
+The following are the healthcare costs that Medigap Plan G covers:

-- Medicare Part A coinsurance and hospital costs up to 365 days after a person’s Medicare benefits are used up
+- Medicare Part A coinsurance and hospital costs up to 365 days after your Medicare benefits are used up

 - Medicare Part B coinsurance or copayments